archoak/gatsby/README.md

 i want to see how it shows in the command lines

 now , i wrote this line in the local editor,and i will push it to the remote end

+this is a try , try for nothing